 The Secret Move – Income Splitting

 Shhhhh!
-Don’t tell T2, seen here in a boxing match with a Halifax businessman, but the spousal RRSP is actually a tool for income splitting.
-I would love to see a redo of this match now after JT and Mourneau’s recent attack on small businesses for their “unfair” ability to income split.
+Don’t tell T2, but the spousal RRSP is actually a tool for income splitting.
+I would love to see a redo of this match now, after JT and Mourneau’s recent attack on small businesses for their “unfair” ability to income split.

 Special Moves – Home Buyer’s Plan (HBP) and Life-long Learning Plan (LLP)